ycl-the-lyc/ubc-study-notes/cpen-211/cpen-211.typ

   $Y = D_0 cmpl(S) + D_1 S$.
 ]

-== Timing

-#definition(title: [Propagation Delay])[
-  The maximum delay from input to output.
-]

-#definition(title: [Contamination Delay])[
-  The minimum delay from input to output.
-]

-The reason for minimum delay being "contamination" is that it would cause rapid logic changes before signal stabilizes after maximum delay.

 = Sequential Logic
 When output of a circuit comes back as input, it becomes a sequential circuit.